 How a diabetes education program saved money, improved outcomes, and increased provider productivity.

 Since 2008, BMW has been partnering with Premise Health to implement a diabetes education program at their automotive manufacturing facility in South Carolina.
-Through this program and an integrated approach, Premise Health onsite pharmacists and onsite medical staff work collaboratively to deliver face-to-face counseling, medication, and regular follow up to ensure success.
+Through this program and an integrated approach, Premise Health onsite pharmacists and providers work collaboratively to deliver face-to-face counseling, medication, and regular follow up to ensure success.

 Diabetes is a major cause of concern for the U.S. population.
 Nearly 30 million Americans live with diabetes, and it’s estimated the number will rise to 44.1 million by 2034.
 In addition, annual diabetes-related direct medical spending is likely to grow to $336 billion by 2034.
 Employers take on a major part of this direct medical cost burden and face a significant indirect cost burden.
 Estimates show diabetes costs employers $2.6 billion in absenteeism, $20 billion in presenteeism (120 million workdays with reduced performance) and nearly $7.9 billion in annual disability costs.

-The objective of the diabetes management study was to assess the impact of a pharmacist-delivered patient education program at the worksite pharmacy.
+The objective of the diabetes management study was to assess the impact of a pharmacist-delivered member education program at the onsite pharmacy.
 The program consisted of monthly face-to-face interactions between the pharmacist and the enrolled members.
 These one-on-one meetings were customized to meet the individual needs of each member to help them manage their diabetes.

 Premise Health onsite pharmacy programs are designed from the ground up to improve engagement and change behavior–two keys to success with chronic disease management.
-Unlike retail or other clinical settings, our pharmacists are conveniently located at the worksite and have the training, as well as the time, to provide in-depth guidance that people with chronic conditions need.
+Unlike retail or other clinical settings, our pharmacists are conveniently located onsite and have the training, as well as the time, to provide in-depth guidance that people with chronic conditions need.

 Overall, the program was able to: